 Find the best deal, compare prices and read what other travellers have to say about hotels in Cephalonia at TripAdvisor.

-Corfu and the Ionian Islands generally escape the heat found in mainland Greece and the strong meltemia wind that blows across the Aegean Islands.
-Winter is mild and rainfall occurs mainly from November to March.
+Kefalonia and the Ionian Islands in general escape the heat found in mainland Greece and the strong meltemia wind that blows across the Aegean Islands.

-By ferry, Kefalonia is one hour from Ithaca, two and a quarter hours from Lefkadha, one and a half hours from Zakynthos, three and a half hours from the Peloponnese port of Patras and 14 hours from Brindisi, Italy.
-Time-pressed holidaymakers can fly direct to Kefalonia, with daily flights from Zakynthos, Corfu and Athens.
+By ferry, Kefalonia is 1 hour from Ithaca, 2 hours 15 minutes from Lefkadha, 1 hour 30 minutes from Zakynthos, 3 hours 30 minutes from the Peloponnese port of Patras and 14 hours from Brindisi in Italy.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.